jopdorp/nand2tetris-verilog/README.md

 ## Current state

-Project 01 is entirely finished.
+Project 01 and 02 are entirely finished.
-There are individual branches for each project.
+There are individual branches for each project, named project-00, project-01 etc.
+If you use the branches, you'll be sure that the solutions of previous projects are correct.
-02 and 03  don't have automated tests yet, but they can be verified by looking at the test outputs.
+03  don't have automated tests or solutions yet,
+but it can be verified by looking at the test outputs.
-Not all the solutions are ready either.
 Will update soon!

 ## Installation
 So, you want to try to build hack in SystemVerilog!